-However, while a good amount of evidence supports these postulates, recent results appear to contradict any straightforward distinction between amodal planning and modal control.
-For example, some studies have indicated that representations of duration and color, which are presumably modal, are involved in action planning (e.g., Koch & Kunde, 2002; Kunde, 2003), thereby challenging the idea of (purely) amodal planning.
-Likelwise, the idea that action planning is based on abstract, amodal representations is not fully compatible with recent studies targeting generalization in response-effect learning and compatibility (see Eichfelder et al., 2022; Koch et al., 2021; but see Hommel et al., 2003).
-Other studies have indicated that the execution of unskilled actions is similar to the execution of skilled actions (in terms of Garner interference; see Eloka et al., 2015; Janczyk et al., 2010), in contrast to what is assumed by the perception-action model (e.g., Ganel & Goodale, 2003), further challenging the idea of a qualitative difference between modal (i.e., here: analytical) control of skilled actions and amodal (i.e., here: holistic) control of unskilled actions.
-In general, the evidence suggests that the idea that perceptual tasks are influenced by Garner interference whereas motor control tasks are not is much less well-supported than was initially thought (Bhatia et al., 2022a).
+However, while a good amount of evidence supports these postulates, there are studies that might appear to contradict any straightforward distinction between amodal planning and modal control.
+For example, some studies have indicated that representations of duration and color, that can be conceived as being modal, are involved in action planning (e.g., Koch & Kunde, 2002; Kunde, 2003; see also Kunde, 2006), thereby challenging the idea of (purely) amodal planning.
+Yet, the empirical picture is not that clear.
+First, results like those reported by Koch and Kunde might be interpreted as involving some sort of abstraction from the effect colors, which might move the representation more to the amodal endpoint of the continuum.
+On the other hand, Földes et al. (2008) concluded that the observed effects are due to phonological recoding instead.
+Results showing that anticipation of the action-effect interval duration prolongs initiation of the action (Dignath & Janczyk, 2017; Dignath et al., 2014) are in line with timing research suggesting that interval discrimination/production can be coded in terms of absolute durations operating on modal representation (e.g., Bartolo & Merchant, 2009; Wright et al., 1997), although more research is needed to test this idea in action control.
+Likewise, the idea that action planning is based on abstract, amodal representations is not fully compatible with recent studies targeting generalization in response-effect learning and compatibility (see Eichfelder et al., 2023; Janczyk & Miller, 2023; Koch et al., 2021; but see Esser et al., 2023, and Hommel et al., 2003).
+Other studies have indicated that the execution of unskilled actions is similar to the execution of skilled actions (in terms of Garner interference8; see Eloka et al., 2015; Janczyk et al., 2010), in contrast to what is assumed by the perception-action model (e.g., Ganel & Goodale, 2003), further challenging the idea of a qualitative difference between modal (i.e., here: analytical) control of skilled actions and amodal (i.e., here: holistic) control of unskilled actions.
+In general, the idea that perceptual tasks are influenced by Garner interference whereas motor control tasks are not, is much less well-supported than was initially thought (Bhatia et al., 2022a).